 Poor communication and unresolved emotions are issues in almost all separations – be they grey, blond, black, or brunette.
 These are crucial issues that, if addressed properly, can make a world of difference to you and your family.

-Financial Implications of Grey Divorce
+Financial Implications – Advice for Grey Divorces

 In addition to taking care of your emotional well-being, you also need to become familiar with your financial situation.
 If you were not the spouse who regularly handled the family’s finances, you should sit down with a trusted financial advisor to acquire a good understanding of your financial situation before you start to negotiate your legal issues.

 You need to know the sources of income that are available both now and after retirement, what assets and debts your family has at this time, and what are the big expenditures that will surface in the future –such as children’s university costs, weddings, long-term care, caring for elderly parents, etc.